johan-gras/johan-gras.github.io/projects.md

-## Released projects and packages
 This is a collection of some personal projects I've worked on that are easily viewable online.
 Anything that is not browser-friendly will not make the cut :(

-{% include list-circles.html items=page.recon-list %}
+{% include list-circles.html items=page.project-list %}